mahipal-z/Mahipal-Z-Portfolio/README.md

 # Mahipal Z. Project Portfolio

+Listed below are the data driven projects I have worked on.
+This page describes how various business problems can be solved with the help of data science tools and technology.

 ## PART-1: Data Analysis and Visualization

 ### [1.
 Exploratory data analysis of the top 400 video games released since 1977](https://github.com/mahipal-z/Videogames-EDA/blob/main/notebook.ipynb)